Frogs, Snails and a Mouse - Vietnamese Adventures in BBQ and Beer

 Emboldened by our acceptance of their rodent rations, more food began to appear.
 The beer fairy also visited and two more cans of Tiger teleported into existence at our elbows.
 Dried squid in a sweet and sour sauce was our next course.
 Very chewy and very fishy were our immediate thoughts but before we could vocalise our displeasure we both realised we had taken another chopstick full.
 It was a strange food, we didn’t exactly love it but it was addictive.
 We were unsurprised to learn that this is a drinking food.

 Next came the frog.
 Now that is a fun sentence to write!
 We had seen these hapless amphibians in a tank off to the side of the room, lolloping unhappily in their prisons.
 Now they appeared in front of us, deep fried and crispy.
 Deep fried frog skin is possibly the best crunch in the whole business of crispy toppings.
 The snap of really well fried fish skin but with the texture and flavour of the very best chicken skin.
 KFC eat your heart out, give us some KFF any day.
-The frog meat was likewise delicious, with the texture of chicken but the taste of meaty monk fish with another sweet spicy sauce coating every bite.
+The frog meat was likewise delicious, with the texture of chicken but the taste of meaty monk fish with a sweet, spicy sauce coating every bite.

 More beer flowed.
 Sometimes handed to us by the lovely owner, sometimes magically appearing out of thin air.
 We were stuffed and increasingly tipsy, so we had to call uncle on the food.
 It was either stop eating or burst!
 Our new friends were sad at this news as they had another special course about to go on the barbecue.
 Maybe we could be tempted?
 Maybe our stomach had just enough room for some more?
 As the enormous stuffed snake sausage hit the barbecue we were quite sure we could consume no more.